CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

 ## Purpose

-A primary goal of CryoCloud is to be inclusive to the largest number of community members, with the most varied and diverse backgrounds possible.
+A primary goal of CryoCloud is to provide a welcoming space to all of our community members, with the most varied backgrounds and expertises possible.
 As such, we are committed to providing a friendly, safe, and welcoming environment for all.
 We pledge to act and interact in ways that contribute to an open, welcoming, and healthy community.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 A supplemental goal of this Code of Conduct is to increase open science citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
 We invite all those who participate in CryoCloud to help us create safe and positive experiences for everyone.